GSA/digitalgov.gov/content/posts/2013-07-30-trends-on-tuesday-identify-your-mobile-personas.md

 url: /2013/07/30/trends-on-tuesday-identify-your-mobile-personas/
 date: 2013-07-30 9:35:38 -0400
 title: 'Trends on Tuesday: Identify Your Mobile Personas'
-summary: 'Sparksheet&nbsp;recently posted an article by Greg Hickman, where he explains how to create mobile personas for your consumers when developing a mobile strategy.
+summary: 'Sparksheet recently posted an article by Greg Hickman, where he explains how to create mobile personas for your consumers when developing a mobile strategy.
 When it comes to mobile marketing'
 authors:
   - rachel-hurley
 categories: